All your germaphobic habits are pretty much useless

 Don’t want to get sick this season?

-Sure, you’ve heard the basics: Carry hand sanitizer everywhere.
-Grab public-bathroom door handles with paper towels.
+Sure, you know the basics: Carry hand sanitizer everywhere.
+Grab public bathroom door handles with paper towels.
 Hold your breath when your unwell-looking subway seat partner starts coughing.

-Bad news, germaphobe — your meticulous habits likely aren’t doing much to protect you.
+Bad news, germaphobe: Your meticulous habits aren’t doing much to protect you.

-Here’s a look at all the weird germ-avoidance behaviours that are probably useless:
+Here’s a look at all the weird germ-avoidance behaviours that are likely not doing you any good:

-Sure, there are probably some nasty germs on the toilet flusher.
-But whoever used the stall before you and flushed with their hand also likely transferred that bacteria from their hand to the handle of the bathroom stall.
-So unless you're also kicking the stall door open, chances are you're going to touch the germs at some point.
-Which is fine, so long as you wash your hands after you do your business.

 Bathroom door handles and grimy subway poles seem like ripe breeding grounds for bacteria.
 One geneticist recently likened holding a subway pole to shaking hands with 10,000 people.